Ultimate Guide To

 Introduction

-What does this all mean?
-This article will explore the vast – and often confusing – world of delay pedals and delay pedal jargon.
+This article will explore the vast world of delay pedals and delay pedal jargon.
 You'll be able to tell your mates what the ‘decay’ in a Tape Echo unit means.
-Not only is it an effect worth learning about, but diving in head first will give you an insight into one of the most widely used effects, and perhaps spark some ideas as to how you can use delay in your everyday guitar playing.
+Not only is it an effect worth learning about, but diving in head-first will give you an insight into one of the most widely used effects, and perhaps spark some ideas as to how you can use delay in your everyday guitar playing.
 Every player should understand how to get the most out of a delay pedal - whether you’re a beginner, intermediate or pro player.

 What is Delay anyway?